Boufaa/Brief-WordPress-2/README.md

 Installing
 steps to run this project
 ````
 run the file "wordpress.sql" exist in the folder in phpmyadmin
-And
 ````
 ````
 Copy the main project folder and Paste in xampp/htdocs